pavansarvesh/pavansarveshr/README.md

 💡 **What I Do:**
 - 🧠 Developing **AI-powered solutions** for financial inclusion and sustainability.
-- 🛠️ Crafting innovative software, from shopping cart systems to OCEN-integrated platforms.
+- 🛠️ Crafting innovative software.

 🌈 **Tech Stack:**
 - 💻 **Languages**: Python, C++, JavaScript